tardate/trumpeter_catalog/README.md

 ## Setup

-The catalog runs locally and needs a working ruby installation - I'm using Ruby 2.7.2 but the code is not version-sensitive.
+The catalog runs locally and needs a working ruby installation.
 Dependencies can be installed with bundler in the usual way, then you are good to go:

 ```bash